Placental Abruption (Abruptio Placentae) During Pregnancy

 A physical examination, blood tests and foetal monitoring are some of the methods used by doctors to arrive at a diagnosis of placental abruption.
-Your doctor is likely to ask you to get an ultrasound for placental abruption, but it can be difficult to arrive at a conclusion in many cases until you have given birth.
-This is because ultrasounds cannot find all placental abruptions.
+Your doctor is likely to ask you to get an ultrasound for placental abruption (8), as it can detect a majority of abruptions even if there is no bleeding.

 Treatment for Placental Abruption

 The severity of the abruption will determine the kind of treatment you need.
 Mild, moderate and severe are the categories that placental abruptions fall into.
-Mild is when there has been blood loss but it has subsided and you, as well as the baby, are stable.
-Since it is not possible to reattach the placenta, the treatment will depend on how advanced your pregnancy is.
+Mild is when there has been blood loss, but it has subsided, and you, as well as the baby, are stable.
+Since it is not possible to reattach the placenta, the treatment will depend on how advanced your pregnancy is (9).